Counties Act 1876

 Special-purpose local authorities

-As the population expanded in the late 19th century, most towns and cities became surrounded by small suburban boroughs.
+As the population grew in the late 19th century, most towns and cities became surrounded by suburban boroughs.
 Health, education, water supply and other services that had once been under the control of provincial governments could not be efficiently administered by these small local units, so a range of special-purpose authorities were set up to run them.
 These were not territorial local authorities, based on a specific geographical area, but ad hoc authorities, based on their function.
 In 1877 the control of education was vested in 12 education boards.
 In 1885 a state hospital system was placed under the control of 28 hospital boards.
 Other ad hoc authorities dealt with land drainage, river control, water supply and harbours.

 By 1912 New Zealand, with a total population of just 1 million, was said to boast 115 counties, 113 boroughs, 56 town boards, 37 hospital boards, 38 river boards, 32 harbour boards, 20 fire boards, three rabbit boards, two tramway boards and one rabbit-proof fencing board.
 In total, the country had almost 4,000 territorial and ad hoc local authority bodies.